 One of the most important skills we can teach our students is to become independent and responsible learners.
-The UPCS policy on independent work such as homework and long term assignments is to complete all assignments when they are due.
+The UPCS policy on independent work such as homework and long term assignments

 - Students must turn in the assignment on time to earn 100% credit. - If a student is absent (excused), they have additional time equal to the excused days to complete and turn in the assignment for full credit. - Students may receive a zero grade for tests or assignments missed due to class cuts or other unexcused absences, including unexcused tardy to school. - Work cannot be turned in after two weeks past the due date.